marvinlabs/wpca-products-build-environment/README.md

 by running this command.
 It will also allow you to use sourcemaps, and it will parse the bootstrap variables and their values so you will get a nuancier showing you all the colors from your skins while developping.
 This will also compile the JS files and allow sourcemaps when the `{skin-slug}` is `master`.

+#### `grunt gitpull:{plugin-slug}`

+When you need to pull updates from a plugin repository

+> Note that this task can be run as a standalone task without a {plugin-slug} so you can pull all repositories at once.

 #### `grunt start-dev`